 Unlike a pre-process CONNECT, when these optional functions are invoked from a script method they must be placed in a string within string array VIEW\$.
-For more information on parameters, see the information on the VIEW\$ string array in section 7.13.
+For more information on parameters, see the VIEW\$ string array section of this manual.